rgreenblatt/ai_alignment_readings/abstractions.md

 _(TODO: frame epistemic context for piece)_

 Now what is this _sufficiently useful_ criteria we are using to judge AIs?
-That the alignment tax is sufficiently small on the capability dimensions we care about. _(TODO: link to something on alignment tax)_
+The alignment tax must be sufficiently small on the capability dimensions we care about. _(TODO: link to something on alignment tax)_
-And how can this be evaluated?
+And what is sufficiently small?
-Well, this isn't well known, but 2 typical models are: _(TODO more epistemic humility)_
+Well, I don't think we currently have a good understanding of this, but 2 typical models are: _(TODO more epistemic humility)_

-1. Small enough that alignment can be enforced via governance without encouraging deception.
+1. Small enough that alignment can be enforced via governance without to much incentive for defection.
 This framing is probably more relevant in slow takeoff.
 2. Small enough that an actor could use a lead in AI capabilities to accomplish a [pivotal act](https://arbital.com/p/pivotal/) safely before unaligned AIs _(TODO: this article isn't very focused, better one?)_ are constructed.
 Note that under this framing, the 'capability dimensions we care about' are the ones which can be used to cause a pivotal act.
 If the alignment penalty makes all pivotal acts impossible, then that technique is (approximately) worthless.
-   This framing is more relevant in fast takeoff and acceptable levels of alignment tax could depend on how far ahead the actor attempting to cause a pivotal act is. _(TODO: revise/cleanup language)_
+   This framing is more relevant in fast takeoff and the acceptable levels of alignment tax could depend on how far ahead the actor attempting to cause a pivotal act is. _(TODO: revise/cleanup language)_

 For the remainder of this post, we'll abstract over this distinction in views,